-Also, Matthias wrote to the Sultan in 1480 “there is one blood flowing in our veins”.
-To Prince Dsem he wrote in April 1483 where he called him “our brother and relative”.
+Also, Matthias wrote to the Sultan in 1480 “There is one blood flowing in our veins”.
+To Prince Djem, he wrote in April 1483 where he called him “our brother and relative”.

 The hope for the liberation of Europe – sold for gold

 “I swear on the cross of Christ – cried Matthias – if Prince Djem is transported overseas, it will be I who will lead the Turk Sultan to Italy.”
 (The reason for this outrageous exclamation of the king was the news he received from Rome, namely that the Pope would want to sell Prince Djem to the Sultan of Egypt for cash.)
 I have already cited a letter from King Matthias, now here are some more parts from his correspondence with the Pope (according to Bajcsy-Zsilinszky Endre’s source).
 It must be remarked, though, that the succeeding Popes had always been the closest allies of Matthias against his Bohemian and German enemies.
 The own words of the king can speak better about the situation than all the historians ever after.